 What truly sets the T-fal Clipso apart from other stovetop pressure cookers is its innovative one-hand locking system.
 Unlike traditional models that require aligning and twisting the lid into place, the Clipso features a unique side-locking mechanism that secures with a simple push.
 This makes it significantly easier to operate, especially for those with limited hand strength or dexterity.

-- Compatibility: Works on all cooktops, including induction
+- Works on all cooktops, including induction

-- Included accessories: Steaming basket and recipe book
+- Includes steaming basket and recipe book

 Specifications